Emile666/THD_Analyzer/pcb5.md

 - 200mA from -15V supply
 - 220mA from +5V supply

-Noise and hum <5mV
+Noise and hum <5mV.
 Maximum temperature of heat sinks was 55°C after 1 hour.

 # Gerbers
-Files
+This zip-file contains gerbers to be sent for manufacturing:  [PCB5 Gerber Files](img/PCB5-gerbers.zip)

 # Construction
 Following these orders of construction makes the process much easier.